jhu-data-services/reproducible-documents-quarto/README.md

 ## Post-Class Survey
-If you have taken the live webinar for this class, please take this survey: [Creating Reproducible Documents in Quarto Survey](bit.ly/quarto-survey)
+If you have taken the live webinar for this class, please take this survey: [Creating Reproducible Documents with Quarto Survey](bit.ly/quarto-survey)

 ## License and Terms of Use